-Objectives from the Strategic Plan that seem to be the most relevant for external readers are identified here.
-They have been categorized according to the Ministry of Advanced Education and Labour Market Development's strategic objectives used in its accountability framework
+Objectives from Douglas College's Strategic Plan that seem to be the most relevant for external readers are identified here.
+They have been categorized according to the Ministry of Advanced Education and Labour Market Development's strategic objectives used in its accountability framework.
+The Strategic Plan is now several years old, but has not been updated pending the arrival of a new president in the fall of 2009.